JediStamp/Coursera-HTML-CSS-and-Javascript/README.md

+# Coursera HTML, CSS, and Javascript for Web Developers

+This repository has my code as I follow along in the lectures for the above-mentioned course.

+### Current Status: Week 1

+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/JediStamp/coursera-test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.